 Bethel Springs is a tiny town located in the state of Tennessee.
 With a population of 743 people and just one neighborhood, Bethel Springs is the 307th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Bethel Springs is generally considered to be a blue-collar town.
-38.06% of the Bethel Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Bethel Springs is a blue-collar town, with 38.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bethel Springs is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Bethel Springs who work in office and administrative support (16.27%), sales jobs (13.12%), and teaching (7.09%).

-The citizens of Bethel Springs have a very low rate of college education: just 6.84% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Bethel Springs has a very low overall level of education: only 6.84% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Bethel Springs in 2022 was $17,494, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $69,976 for a family of four.